-IRMA, IRMA 2, E78 Plus and Forte PJ are trademarks of and DCA is a registered trademark of Digital Communications Associates, Inc. IBM is a registered trademark of Digital Communications Associates, Inc. IBM is a registered Purity of Machines Communications Associates in Associates and DCA is a registered Purity of Machines Communication Associates in Associates i
+A, IRMA 2, E78 Plus and Forte PJ are trademarks of and DCA is a registered trademark of Digital Communications Associates, Inc. IBM is a registered trademark of and PC, XT, AT and PS/2 are trademarks of International Business Machines Corp.+ 1987, Digital Communications Associates, Inc.